 Interior Minister Mohammed Ibrahim called the bombings a “vile terrorist act”.

 In the afternoon clashes broke out between Mr Morsi’s supporters and the security services.
 There was further unrest elsewhere across Egypt, with at least three people killed during street battles.

-An Egyptian policeman reacts as he walks through the aftermath of the explosion that struck the Cairo police headquarters this morning With rallies planned today marking Egypt’s 2011 uprising, there are fears that the country could be on the verge of renewed violence.
+With rallies planned today marking Egypt’s 2011 uprising, there are fears that the country could be on the verge of renewed violence.

 This morning, hundreds of civilians gathered at the site of the first blast, many holding pictures of General Abdel Fattah al-Sisi, the army chief expected to run for the presidency.
 Some chanted: “The people want the execution of the Muslim Brotherhood.”
 One street-hawker sold posters of General Sisi dressed as a blood-stained butcher, his large carving knife poised delicately above a sheep with the head of Mohamed Morsi.